LarissaAuberger/automation-and-more/low-code-business-orchestration/README.md

 1. Download the [Customer Loan Eligibility workflow automation](Customer_Loan_Eligibility.twx) to a folder on your computer.
 2. a.
-Navigate to the URL and log in to IBM Cloud Pak for Business Automation that has been provided to you.
+Navigate to the URL that has been provided to you and log in to IBM Cloud Pak for Business Automation.

    b.
 On the Login page select to login use the **Enterprise LDAP** authentication type.